Residents' handbook and purchaser’s information pack

 We also view any form of harassment as a serious matter and action will be taken against anyone who harasses others on any grounds.

-When you become a resident in a Longhurst Group property, by signing your lease, you agree not to cause your neighbours any nuisance or annoyance.
+When you become a resident in one of our properties, by signing your lease you agree not to cause your neighbours any nuisance or annoyance.
 You also have a responsibility to ensure that your family or visitors do not cause any nuisance or annoyance to your neighbours.

-We will not tolerate any verbal or physical abuse towards our staff or contractors from you or your relatives/visitors.
-We will pursue all measures to ensure the welfare and security of our staff.
+We won't tolerate any verbal or physical abuse towards our staff or contractors from you or your relatives/visitors.
+We'll pursue all measures to ensure the welfare and security of our staff.